sashetophizika/hyprscratch/README.md

 * `spotless`: automatically hides all scratchpads on focus change.

+* `eager`: spawns all scratchpads hidden on start.

 * `no-auto-reload`: does not reload the configuration when the configuration file is updated.

 * `config </path/to/config>`: specify a path to the configuration file

 ### Scratchpad options:

-* `persist`: makes it so that the scratchpad doesn't get replaced when a new one is summoned.
+* `persist`: prevents the scratchpad from getting replaced when a new one is summoned.

-* `cover`: makes it so that the scratchpad doesn't replace another one if one is already present.
+* `cover`: prevents the scratchpad from replacing another one if one is already present.

-* `sticky`: makes it so that the scratchpad isn't hidden by `clean`.
+* `sticky`: prevents the scratchpad from being hidden by `clean`.

-* `shiny`: makes it so that the scratchpad isn't hidden by `spotless`.
+* `shiny`: prevents the scratchpad from being hidden by `spotless`.

-* `eager`: spawns the scratchpad hidden when the daemon is started.
+* `lazy`: prevents the scratchpad from being spawned by `eager`.

 * `summon`: only creates or brings up the scratchpad.

 * `hide`: only hides the scratchpad.

-* `poly`: toggle all scratchpads with the same title
+* `poly`: toggle all scratchpads with the same title simultaneously

 * `special`: uses the special workspace.
 Ignores most other scratchpad options and is ignored by `clean` and `spotless`.